 Due to the lengthy application process, it’s typically a good idea to apply for a work permit (officially called the “Employment Authorization Document,” or EAD) at the same time as filing your other paperwork.
 After submitting your marriage-based green card application, you’ll receive your work permit — usually within around 150 days, though USCIS processing times are getting longer due to a backlog of applications.

-It’s important to apply for a work permit because although H-1B holders can keep working while their green card application is pending, it won’t be possible to renew your H-1B visa once you’ve filed your green card application.
-If your H-1B visa expires while your green card case is pending and you don’t have a separate work permit, you’ll have to stop working immediately.
+If your H-1B visa expires while your green card case is pending and you don’t have a separate work permit, you’ll have to stop working until you receive work authorization again.

 The work permit application (Form I-765) is free to file and won’t impact the outcome of your green card application.
 Many applicants file work permit applications as a preventive measure in case their H-1B visa expires while they’re waiting for their green card.